-If you can work through your separation in a calm and relatively amicable way, the cost will generally be far less and you will likely reach an agreement much faster.
+If you are able to work through your separation in a calm and relatively amicable way, the cost will generally be far less and you will likely reach an agreement much faster.

 The cost of divorce and separation can be best explained with this infographic, showing the different paths and different timeframes for each outcome.
 (Click on the image to see a larger version.)